phirecms/docs/overview.rst

 ------------

 What is Phire CMS?
 Phire CMS is much more than just another CMS.
-In reality, it is a web application framework built using the Pop PHP Framework.
+In reality, it is a web application framework built using the `Pop PHP Framework`_.
 It provides a fast and lightweight modular eco-system in which you can rapidly build and write web-based applications.
 At the very core of Phire is only the following components: